cerealmeals/Coop_applier/README.md

 ---

 Make sure you have an up to date SIS and transcript on file because coop applier will use your most recently posted document of each.

+Also all jobs that require more than a resume, cover letter, SIS and trascript will be not be applied too, sorry not don't have enough time to code that flexibility.